Published on August 21, 2013

 Dr. Melanie Palm, spokeswoman for The Skin Cancer Foundation, notes that these findings are consistent with past research.
 “There is a disproportionate number of girls and young women using tanning beds,” she says.
 “There’s a cultural disconnect between the risk and the desire for a ‘healthy glow.’”

-Previous research has proven the consequences of such behavior: Just one indoor UV tanning session increases users’ chances of developing melanoma—the deadliest form of skin cancer—by 20 percent; it also increases the risk of squamous cell carcinoma (SCC) by 67 percent and basal cell carcinoma (BCC) by 29 percent.
-In all, more than 170,000 cases of skin cancer in the US each year are linked to indoor tanning.
+Previous research has proven the consequences of such behavior: People who first use a tanning bed before age 35 increase their risk for melanoma by 75 percent.
+In all, more than 419,000 cases of skin cancer in the US each year are linked to indoor tanning.

 The new study’s findings highlight the need for greater understanding among young women about the dangers associated with indoor tanning.
 Since physical appearance may mean more to young women than long-range health effects, the study authors advise making teenagers and young adults aware that tanning causes not just skin cancer, but age spots, wrinkling, and other negative cosmetic affects.
 The FDA is also working to help solve the problem: in March 2013 it issued a proposal to raise the classification of tanning beds from Class 1 (low to moderate risk) devices to Class II (moderate to high risk) devices; that proposal is currently under review.